bhargavi852004/AI-Driven-Guest-Experience-Personalization-System-for-Hospitality/README.md

 3. Used **TF-IDF & Cosine Similarity** to generate activity recommendations based on textual guest preferences.
 4. Combined collaborative and content-based approaches for improved accuracy.

-✅ **Outcome:** Built a **Hotel Booking UI with Personalized Recommendations** that adapts to guest preferences and historical behaviors.
+✅ **Output:** Built a **Hotel Booking UI with Personalized Recommendations** that adapts to guest preferences and historical behaviors.

 ---